John McLaughlin (musician): 1960s

+John McLaughlin was born on 4 January 1942 to a family of musicians in Doncaster, South Yorkshire, England.
+His mother Mary was a concert violinist; his father John, of Irish descent, was an engineer.
+The younger John McLaughlin was predominantly raised by his mother and grandmother; his father, the elder John, had separated from Mary when he was 7 years old.
+The younger John did not have a relationship with his father for most of his life, until in the late 1970s when he contacted his father and took him out to a pub.
+The younger John said of the experience, "Without my dad, I wouldn't be here.
+At least I had closure, and for that I thank my lucky stars"; His father later died from a heart attack.
+Also, at the age of 7, the younger John McLaughlin heard classical music on the phonograph, and considered it a "message to my heart and soul more than anything"; this motivated him to become a musician.

-John McLaughlin was born on 4 January 1942 to a family of musicians (his mother being a concert violinist) in Doncaster, South Yorkshire, England.
-His father is of Irish descent.
-McLaughlin studied violin and piano as a child and took up the guitar at the age of 11, exploring styles from flamenco to the jazz of Tal Farlow, Django Reinhardt and Stéphane Grappelli.
-He moved to London from Yorkshire in the early 1960s, playing with Alexis Korner and the Marzipan Twisters before moving on to Georgie Fame and the Blue Flames, the Graham Bond Organisation (in 1963) and Brian Auger.
-During the 1960s, he often supported himself with session work, which he often found unsatisfying but which enhanced his playing and sight-reading.
+McLaughlin studied violin and piano as a child; At the age of 11, his brother gave John a guitar and John immediately took up the instrument, exploring styles from flamenco to the jazz of Tal Farlow, Django Reinhardt and Stéphane Grappelli.
+He moved to London from Yorkshire in the early 1960s, playing with Alexis Korner and the Marzipan Twisters before moving on to Georgie Fame and the Blue Flames, the Graham Bond Quartet (in 1963) and Brian Auger.
+During the 1960s, he often supported himself with session work, which he frequently found unsatisfying but which enhanced his playing and sight-reading.
 Also, he gave guitar lessons to Jimmy Page.
 In 1963, Jack Bruce formed the Graham Bond Quartet with Bond, Ginger Baker and John McLaughlin.
-They played an eclectic range of music genres, including bebop, blues and rhythm and blues.
+They played an eclectic range of music genres, including bebop, blues and rhythm.

+Graham Bond was McLaughlin's first spiritual influence.
+Bond would introduce McLaughlin to Indian culture, philosophy, and religious esoteric practices, which McLaughlin stated "triggered a desire to know", while under the influence of drugs.
+The Graham Bond Quartet was not well received financially and critically; McLaughlin quit the group.